American sentenced to 16 years in Russia on spying charges

-MOSCOW (AP) - A Russian court sentenced an American to 16 years in prison on spying charges a sentence he rejected as political.
+MOSCOW (AP) - A Russian court on Monday sentenced an American businessman to 16 years in prison on spying charges, a sentence that he and his brother rejected as being political.

-The Moscow City Court on Monday read out the conviction of Paul Whelan on charges of espionage and sentenced him to 16 years in a maximum security prison colony.
+The Moscow City Court read out the conviction of Paul Whelan on charges of espionage and sentenced him to 16 years in a maximum security prison colony.
+The trial was held behind closed doors.

-Whelan has insisted on his innocence, saying he was set up.
-The U.S. Embassy has denounced Whelan’s trial as unfair, pointing that no evidence has been provided.
+Whelan, who was arrested in Moscow in December 2018, has insisted on his innocence, saying he was set up.

+Speaking after the verdict, U.S. Ambassador John Sullivan denounced the secret trial in which no evidence was produced as an egregious violation of human rights and international legal norms.
+He described Whelan’s conviction as a mockery of justice and demanded his immediate release.

 Whelan’s brother David said lawyers will appeal the verdict that he denounced as political, adding in a statement that “the court’s decision merely completes the final piece of this broken judicial process.”